-The knobs and faders on the MPD26 can also be set to transmit AFTERTOUCH information.
+The knobs and faders on the MPD32 can also be set to transmit AFTERTOUCH information.

-➡ Please see 'Editing Knobs & Faders' for more information on setting knobs and faders to transmit Aftertouch.
+➡ Please see 'Editing Knobs and Faders' (page 15) for more information on setting knobs and faders to transmit Aftertouch.

-MIDI MACHINE CONTROL (MMC)
+MIDI MACHINE CONTROL COMMAND (MMC)

 MIDI MACHINE CONTROL (MMC) is commonly used to send transport control messages to hardware record or playback machines.
-For example, pressing [PLAY] on the MPD26 sends an MMCPLAY message to a connected multi-track recorder, which begins playing.
-When you press [STOP] on the MPD26, the deck also stops.
+For example, pressing [PLAY] on the MPD32 sends an MMCPLAY message to a connected multi-track recorder, which begins playing.
+When you press [STOP] on the MPD32, the deck also stops.